Diseases & Conditions

 Surgery for frozen shoulder is typically offered during "Stage 2: Frozen."
 The goal of surgery is to stretch and release the stiffened joint capsule.
 The most common methods include manipulation under anesthesia and shoulder arthroscopy.

 Shoulder arthroscopy.
-In this procedure, your doctor will cut through tight portions of the joint capsule.
+In a shoulder arthroscopy, your doctor may cut through tight portions of the joint capsule.
 This is done using pencil-sized instruments inserted through small incisions around your shoulder.

 In many cases, manipulation and arthroscopy are used in combination to obtain maximum results.
 Most patients have good outcomes with these procedures.

-Although uncommon, frozen shoulder can recur, especially if a contributing factor like diabetes is still present.
+Although uncommon, frozen shoulder can recur (come back), especially if a contributing factor like diabetes is still present.

 Contributed and/or Updated by